Thai baby elephant gets life-saving care after trap and shooting ordeal - NewsBreak

 Thai baby elephant gets life-saving care after trap and shooting ordeal

-CHONBURI, Thailand, Dec 2 (Reuters) - A three-month-old baby elephant was recovering in Thailand on Thursday following lifesaving treatment after being shot several times and caught in a hunter's trap.
+CHONBURI, Thailand (Reuters) - A three-month-old baby elephant was recovering in Thailand on Thursday following lifesaving treatment after being shot several times and caught in a hunter’s trap.

 The elephant, whom rescuers have named “Fahsai”, meaning “clear sky”, was found by passers-by in eastern Thailand on Sunday with her right foot caught in a trap and gunshot wounds to her shoulder.